Govind-Patwal/Surfs_Up/README.md

 In the past, I have shared some analysis and graphs with W.Avy.

 W. Avy liked the analysis, but he wants more information about temperature trends before opening the surf shop.
-Specifically, he wants temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.
+Specifically, he wants temperature data for the months of June and December in O'ahu, in order to determine if the surf and ice cream shop business is sustainable year-round.

 ## Analysis Steps